PradeepJigalur/velero/site/content/posts/2021-04-26-Dev-Guide-for-Velero-with-MinIO-on-MAC.md

     (......)
     ```

-- Create a directory, which will be used as persistent Storage for MinIO:
+- Create a directory, which will be used as persistent Storage for MinIO
     ```bash
     $ cd ~
     $ mkdir velero-storage